Matematikoi/query-generator/README.md

 `ollama pull llama3:latest` before running this command, otherwise the endpoint will fail since it won't find the model in your machine.

-For more details please run `pixi run main extensions-and-ollama --help`
+For more details please run `pixi run main extensions-with-ollama --help`
 ## **Fix Transform**
 We also provide a post-processing with sqlglot to adjust queries created with the LLMs.
 In the example run: